 - Possible Questions & Answers.

-Sometimes your skin reacts to your newly introduced skincare products thereby causing more appearance of acne on the skin or making the existing ones worst which may leave you no choice but to stop usage.
+Sometimes your skin reacts to your newly introduced skincare products thereby causing more appearance of acne on the skin or making the existing ones worse which may leave you no choice but to stop usage.
 But what if your skin is just purging out impurities out of the pores and not really breaking out?.
 Yea, this is where the confusion sets it, the difference between skin purging and breakouts can be really difficult to differentiate especially if you’re a newbie.

-So, therefore in this content, we’re definitely going to put you through on how to spot the difference between skin purging phase and breaking out, so as to know when your skincare topicals is really doing their job or not.
+So, therefore in this content, we’re definitely going to put you through on how to spot the difference between skin purging phase and breaking out, so as to know when your skincare topicals are really doing their job or not.
 Keep reading to know more about skin purging & breaking out.